masoncfrancis/urled/README.md

 - MacOS (arm64)
 - Windows (arm64)

-The project uses <10MB of RAM when running, and the binary is <20MB in size.
+URLed uses <10MB of RAM when running (in my testing), and the binary is <20MB in size.

 I want to make this project available to run on whatever architecture you have, so if you don't see your architecture listed above, please open an issue and I will try to add support for it.